lesson 5

 var elements = element.querySelectorAll('li>a');

-returns a non-live collection of element
+querySelectorAll() returns a non-live collection of elements

 class attribute